 I am Full Professor at the European Studies Department at University of Amsterdam.
-I am also one of the leaders of the ACES (Amsterdam Center for European Studies) theme group Politics and Publics.
+I am also academic director of ACES (Amsterdam Center for European Studies).
 I obtained my PhD from the European University Institute in Florence in 2011 and was a postdoctoral fellow at Nuffield College at the University of Oxford before joining the University of Amsterdam in 2014.

 I have received several awards, including the UACES Best Book Prize for my book Experiencing European Integration.
 Transnational Lives and European Identity (Oxford University Press 2015) and the CES Carolina de Miguel Moyer Young Scholar Award 2022 for the most significant contribution to the interdisciplinary study of Europe for a scholar under the age of 40.